 Liberia has suffered a more or less constant string of civil war and strife since 1989.
 This came to an end in 2003 when the UN stepped in and largely took control of security in Liberia.
 As such, there's a large contingent of UN troops and police advisors in Liberia, but this doesn't mean there's any real measure of stability.
 The potential for violence is very high due to both political and social tensions.

-Most foreign governments have advised travellers to Liberia to exercise a higher than normal level of caution.
+Most foreign governments have advised travelers to Liberia to exercise a high degree of caution.
 Additionally, many have also issued do not travel advisories for areas on the border between Liberia and Ivory Coast.

-If you absolutely have to go to Liberia, make very sure you have heavy security arrangements with a reliable organisation before your arrival.
+If you do go to Liberia, make very sure you have heavy security arrangements with a reliable organisation before your arrival.

 Be certain that your security arrangements include pick up from the airport, delivery to your place of residence while in Liberia, and that your accomodation has adequate protection including armed guards.

 It's worthwhile to pay attention to the UN Military radio station, UNMIL radio 91.5FM.

 Although there's been some level of peace in the last seven years, Liberia is still one of the poorest nations in the world and there is still significant damage to basic infrastructure.

 Availability of basic services outside of the capital of Monrovia is patchy at best.
 Electricity, running water, sewage and landlines for telecommunications are generally limited or non-existent outside of the capital.